survivejs/react-book/manuscript/04_implementing_notes.md

 ## On Ids

 We could have skipped ids in our definition.
 This would become problematic as we grow our application, though.
-For instance if you are referring to data based on array indices and the data changes, each reference has to change too.
-We can avoid that easily.
+If you are referring to data based on array indices and the data changes, each reference has to change too.
+We can avoid that.

 Normally the problem is solved by a backend.
 As we don't have one yet, we'll need to improvise something.
 A standard known as [RFC4122](https://www.ietf.org/rfc/rfc4122.txt) allows us to generate unique ids.
 We'll be using a Node.js implementation known as *node-uuid*.
 Invoke